jurtasun/rcds_nextflow_intro/chapter1/README.md

 ```

 This is a very minimal **workflow** definition.
 In a real-world pipeline, the workflow typically contains multiple calls to **processes** connected by **channels**,
-and the processes expect one or more variable input(s).
+and the processes expect one or more variable inputs.

-You'll learn how to add variable inputs later in this training module; and you'll learn how to add more processes and connect them by channels in chapter 3 of this course.
+You'll learn how to add variable inputs later and how to add more processes and connect them by channels in further chapters of this course.

-### 2. Run the Hello World nextflow script
+### 2. Run the `hello_world.nf` nextflow script

 #### 2.1.
 Run and check execution

-Looking at code is not nearly as fun as running it, so let's try this out in practice.
-In the terminal, run the following command:
+Let's try this out this in practice.
+In the terminal, run the code with the following command:

 ```nextflow
 nextflow run hello_world.nf